cs0320-f23/term-project-rdbrooks-meball-jzdzilow-sridley/README.md

 http://localhost:3333/getInfo?role=helpRequester&name= --> gets info on a specific help requester by name

-http://localhost:3333/escalate?helpRequester= --> escalate help requester by name
+http://localhost:3333/escalate?helpRequester= --> escalate a help requester by name